-- 9.1 Work will be prioritised according to risk, through the judgement of the Senior Manager (Audit, Fraud, Safety and Insurance), aligned to the Council's risk registers wherever possible.
-The Senior Manager will consult with the Executive Leadership Team in making this assessment. - 9.2 The Senior Manager will determine the actual deployment of available resources and will do so within the framework of risk prioritisation used to prepare the strategic and annual audit plans approved by the Audit and Scrutiny Committee. - 9.3 The audit plan will have within it the provision of resources to address unplanned work.
-These resources will be directed towards responding to specific control issues highlighted by Senior Management during the audit year. - 9.4 In the event that the risk assessment within the strategic audit plan identifies a need for more audit work than there are resources available, the Senior Manager will identify the shortfall and initially advise the Section 95 Officer followed by the Audit and Scrutiny Committee as required. - 9.5 It will be for the Audit and Scrutiny Committee to decide whether to accept the risks associated with the non-delivery of sufficient audit work or to recommend to the Council that it identifies additional resources.
+- 9.1 Work will be prioritised according to risk, through the judgement of the Senior Manager, and aligned to the Council's risk registers.
+The Senior Manager will consult with the Executive Leadership Team in making this assessment. - 9.2 The Senior Manager will determine the actual deployment of available resources and will do so within the framework of risk prioritisation used to prepare the annual audit plan approved by the Audit and Scrutiny Committee. - 9.3 The audit plan will have within it a provision of resources to address unplanned work.
+These resources will be directed towards responding to

+- specific control issues highlighted by Senior Management during the audit year. - 9.4 In the event that the risk assessment within the audit plan identifies a need for more audit work than there are resources available, the Senior Manager will identify the shortfall and initially advise the Section 95 Officer followed by the Audit and Scrutiny Committee as required. - 9.5 It will be for the Audit and Scrutiny Committee to decide whether to accept the risks associated with the non-delivery of sufficient audit work or to recommend to the Council that it identifies additional resources.